-1297 Magna Carta on Loan to the National Archives to be Re-encased
+1297 Magna Carta on Loan to NARA to be Re-encased

 In making the announcement, the Archivist said “I want to thank Mr. Rubenstein for his generosity.
 He has not only loaned the Magna Carta to the National Archives, but has also agreed to underwrite the cost of preserving it for future generations who will come from around the nation and the world to learn the story of our democracy.
 The Magna Carta will become the centerpiece in a new exhibition about the pursuit of freedom.
 The new gallery will trace the struggle for personal liberty and a government of laws across the generations from Magna Carta to women’s suffrage and civil rights.”